Tenth Muse: Publication

 The original series started publication in November 2000, published by Image Comics.
 It was written by Marv Wolfman and illustrated by various artists.
 It ran for nine issues until February 2002, followed by a collection and a few one-shots.
-It is now being self-published by creator Darren G. Davis at TidalWave Productions.
+Darren G. Davis then began self-publishing the title via TidalWave Productions.

 In 2005, the series was relaunched as The 10th Muse Volume 2 with a new #1 issue, starting publication in April from Alias Enterprises.

 In 2009, a new personification of the character was released in a four-issue limited series called Tenth Muse 800 set eight hundred years in the future.
 In this version of the series, the alter ego of "Emma Sonnet" was dropped and the heroic version of Lyxandra became the star.
 All four issues were written by Adam Gragg and penciled by Roman Morales III.

 In 2010, there was a new series called 10th Muse: The Lost Issues, by Roger Cruz and Darren G. Davis.
 These are issues that were previously published as Tenth Muse: The Odyssey graphic novel and the second issue of Avatar's publishing (10th Muse V2).
 Also that year, a graphic novel featuring 10th Muse with all her crossovers came out.
 The crossovers featured the 10th Muse and Shi, Savage Dragon, Tellos, Koni Waves and Ezra.

+In 2013, Bluewater Productions published Crossed Wires, a four-issue miniseries that saw 10th Muse cross over with Badger, Bomb Queen, and Judo Girl.